Cette page n'est pas encore disponible en français, sa traduction est en cours.

 Click the Export Pipeline icon to export your log pipeline in Datadog

 Include sample raw logs with all the attributes you expect to be sent into Datadog by your integration.
-Raw logs comprise of the raw messages generated directly from the source before they have been ingested by Datadog.
+Raw logs comprise of the raw messages generated directly from the source application before they are sent to Datadog.

 Exporting your log pipeline includes two YAML files:

-• One with the raw example logs with an empty result.
+• One with the raw sample logs provided and an empty result section.
+The exported file is named pipeline-name_test.yaml.

 Note: Depending on your browser, you may need to adjust your settings to allow file downloads.